 Tempting turquoise waters, photogenic pink-sand beaches, and a jumble of 15th-century stone villas on an idyllic islet make the Sveti Stefan Peninsula one of the most remarkable sights in the Adriatic.

-Connected to Montenegro’s meandering coastline by a narrow causeway, fortified island village Sveti Stefan looks as if it has been plucked from the pages of a fairy tale.
+Connected to Montenegro’s meandering coastline by a narrow causeway, the fortified island village Sveti Stefan looks as if it has been plucked from the pages of a fairy tale.

 It's just as if I have returned to town from the most beautiful fairy tale of my childhood